McConnell announces Senate will vote next week on GOP-crafted COVID-19 relief bill

 "If Speaker Pelosi ever lets the House reach a bipartisan agreement with the Administration, the Senate would of course consider it.
 But Americans need help now," McConnell said.

-However, it seems unlikely that McConnell would consider a large proposal.
-McConnell told reporters in Kentucky on Thursday that "we're in discussions with the secretary of the Treasury and the speaker about a higher amount," but said "that's not what I'm going to put on the floor."
+In the absence of a larger proposal, McConnell plans to move forward with his narrower bill.
+McConnell told reporters in Kentucky on Thursday that "we're in discussions with the secretary of the treasury and the speaker about a higher amount," but said "that's not what I'm going to put on the floor."